Employment Law

 - Report the harassment to the police if it involves criminal assault or stalking;

-- Submit a complaint to California Department of Fair Employment and Housing (DFEH) or the EEOC; and
+- Submit a complaint to the California Civil Rights Department (CRD) or the EEOC; and

 - File a civil lawsuit (if your administrative complaint does not adequately cover your losses).